 - Representing the Network to the industry from the Network’s point of view

-- Domestic and international PPV / OD and new business development support
+- Domestic and international PPV / VOD and new business development support

 - Maintain Network technology leadership in the broadcasting industry